 - Identify 'druggable', heart-specific targets.

-- Examine gender differences in the heart.
+- Examine sex differences in the heart.

 - To reduce/rescue the incidence of atrial fibrillation.

 - Target microRNAs to treat heart failure, atrial fibrillation and diabetic cardiomyopathy.